awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `PublicAddress` – String\.

-  The public address used by this DevEndpoint\.
+  The public VPC address used by this DevEndpoint\.

 + `Status` – String\.